Vulnerability Management

 • Implementation of mitigation measures

-SF State has established a Vulnerability Management Standard that provides guidance and required operating procedures for addressing vulnerabilities in a consistent and timely manner.
+SFSU has established a Vulnerability Management Standard that provides guidance and required operating procedures for addressing vulnerabilities in a consistent and timely manner.

 Implementation